-Whether you’ve just enrolled your child in piano lessons for the first time or they’ve been taking lessons for the past few years, knowing how to get the most out of that investment is key.
-The moment you enroll your child in piano classes, you become part of a piano-learning team that includes your child, his or her teacher, and you.
+Whether you’ve just enrolled your child in piano lessons for the first time or they’ve been taking lessons for a few years, knowing how to get the most out of that investment is key.
+The moment you enroll your child in piano lessons, you become part of a piano-learning team that includes your child, their teacher, and you.
 If the team works well together, your child will learn a skill they’ll enjoy for the rest of their lives.
-From asking a lot of questions to staying on track with practicing, here are a few ways you can maximize the time your child spends playing the piano both in and out of the classroom.
+Here are a few ways you can maximize the time your child spends playing the piano both in and out of the classroom.

 What Does Your Teacher Need From You?

 If you don’t know what your child’s piano teacher expects from you and your child, you’re already off to a rocky start.
 Piano teachers usually have guidelines that explain how involved you should be in your child’s learning.
-Whether they prefer for parents to sit in lessons once a month or monitor their child’s practicing time at home, making sure you’re following through on promises you’ve made to your child’s teacher is crucial to their success.
-One thing that will be universally true, regardless of who your child’s teacher is, is that if your child doesn’t practice at all they will NOT improve.
-Think of your child’s teacher as the coach of a team–if you can’t do what they ask, let them know right away or think about finding a different teacher.
+They may prefer for you to sit in lessons once a month or monitor their child’s practicing time at home.
+Following through on promises you’ve made to your child’s teacher is crucial to their success.
+One universal truth, regardless of who your child’s teacher is, if your child doesn’t practice at all they will NOT improve.
+Think of your child’s teacher as the coach of a team–if you can’t do what they ask, let them know right away or find a different teacher.
 Your involvement and cooperation are important!

 Does Your Child Have a Proper Instrument?

-Even if your child has never touched the piano before, you’ll need to invest in a proper instrument.
-While electric keyboards are suitable alternatives, make sure to purchase one with weighted keys- and one that has all 88 of them!
-You don’t need to invest in a very expensive piano that will require frequent tuning, but an electric keyboard with weighted keys is the minimum requirement for most piano teachers.
+Even if your child has never touched the piano before their first piano lesson, you’ll need to invest in a proper instrument.
+While digital pianos or electric keyboards are suitable alternatives, make sure to purchase one with weighted keys- and one that has all 88 of them!
+You don’t need to invest in a very expensive piano that will require frequent tuning, but a digital piano or electric keyboard with weighted keys is the minimum requirement for most piano teachers.
 These are very good at simulating the sound and feel of a real piano, and switching between a piano and this type of electric keyboard will be easier on your child.
-Of course, an acoustic piano is a great choice, but remember that it will need tuning from time to time.
+An acoustic piano is a great choice, but remember that it will need tuning from time to time.
 Most piano manufacturers recommend that pianos be tuned once or twice a year by a professional.